Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches

 \subsubsection{Log-logistic distribution}

-The log-logistic distribution is another common choice in survival regression, perhaps due to its flexible hazard function (which can be decreasing or hump-shaped).
-It can also approximate the log-normal distribution well while having fatter tails, which is appealing because the log-normal does not have a closed-form hazard or survival function, but the log-logistic does.
-For a nonnegative random variable $X$ from the log-logistic distribution with shape parameter $\alpha > 0$ and scale parameter $\lambda > 0$, the PDF is given by $f(x) = \left(\alpha/\lambda\right)(x/\lambda)^{\alpha-1}/\left\{1 + (x/\lambda)^{\alpha}\right\}^2$ for $x > 0$, which admits the survival function $S(x) = 1 / \left\{1 + (x / \lambda)^{\alpha}\right\}$.
-To incorporate additional fully observed covariates, the standard is to model the scale parameter $\lambda$ as a function $\lambda_i$ of the covariates $\bZ_i$, while modeling the shared shape parameter $\alpha$ directly.
+The log-logistic distribution is another common choice in survival regression, due to its flexible hazard function, which can be decreasing or hump-shaped.
+It also approximates the log-normal distribution well while having fatter tails; this connection is appealing because the log-normal does not have a closed-form hazard or survival function, while the log-logistic does.
+Assuming $X$ given $\bZ_i$ has a log-logistic distribution with shape $\alpha > 1$ and scale $\lambda_i > 0$ (where $\lambda_i$ is a function of $\bZ_i$), the conditional mean imputed value is $\E\left(X |X > W_{i}, \bZ_i\right) $